 Queen Square Archives is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-We will be assessing the website’s compliance with the Web Content Accessibility Guidelines version 2.1 AA standard and fixing any issues which are covered by the accessibility regulations, and are not a disproportionate burden, by September 2020.
+We assessed the website’s compliance with the Web Content Accessibility Guidelines version 2.1 AA standard and have fixed any issues which are covered by the accessibility regulations, and are not a disproportionate burden.

 Our web developer CODEV have tested our main website platform, available at Queen Square Archives including sampling of pages, and searching functionality, using the website with the WAVE accessibility tool.
 CODEV made the following changes

 This statement was first prepared in July 2019.
 Updated July 2020.